 *Sunglasses (even for kids – my son’s green eyes were burned)

-*Strong sunscreen (the spray kind does not work in this intense heat)
+*Strong sunscreen (the spray kind does not work in the intense heat)

 *Off – especially for no see-ums